By offering the right environment we can guide baby's

 Knowing what you can expect reasonably, can help you accept

-looking for: "you
+"you

-just need to accept it".
+just need to accept it"

 Better

-times ahead!
 The best outcome when looking at sleep

 it's a fact that they develop very rapidly!